twurple/twurple/docs/migration/index.md

 ## Check your bot type in the {@ChatClient} instantiation

 {@ChatClient} now applies rate limiting by default.
-If your bot is a know or verified bot, it may now use way lower rate limits than it could theoretically use.
+If your bot is a known or verified bot, it may now use way lower rate limits than it could theoretically use.

 Please investigate the properties {@ChatClientOptions#botLevel} and {@ChatClientOptions#isAlwaysMod}
 to raise them appropriately to your bot status.